I help historical fiction writers feel confident they are on the right track.

 Why work with me?

 As a member of the Historical Novel Society I have reviewed over 30 books for the Historical Novels Review magazine and had the pleasure of serving as a first-round judge in the HNSUK 2024 First Chapters Competition.
-I love to write occasional online features for the Historical Novel Society.
+I love to write feature articles for the Historical Novel Society.

 Life these days.